avaje-common/avaje-jetty-runner/README.md

   public static void main(String[] args) {

+    JettyRun jettyRun = new JettyRun();
+    jettyRun.setHttpPort(8090);                    // default to 8080
+    jettyRun.setContextPath("/hello");             // defaults to "/"
+    jettyRun.setResourceBase("src/main/webapp");   // defaults to "src/main/webapp"

+    jettyRun.runServer();

+    // Or in the case where the defaults suit
-    // run the webapp (expected to be in src/main/webapp) JettyRun.run();
+    // run the webapp on port 8080, resources in src/main/webapp
+    // and the context path of "/"
+    JettyRun.run();

   }
 }
 ```